gbrlsnchs/telescope-lsp-handlers.nvim/README.md

 telescope.load_extension('lsp_handlers')
 ```

+Then proceed to use the built-in API for supported requests.

 ### Customization
 It is possible to customize handlers in Telescope's setup phase.
 The following configuration is the
 default one: